GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/3.0/en.md

 In addition to a bulk mutation, every mutation in the GraphQL schema has also been added a corresponding field to query its recently-created payload objects, with name `{mutationName}MutationPayloadObjects` (such as field `createPostMutationPayloadObjects` to query the payload objects from mutation `createPost`).

-These fields provide an alternative method to retrieve the results of bulk mutations.
+These fields provide a method to execute a mutation via the `@applyField` directive (for instance, while iterating all items in an array via `@underEachArrayItem`), and then be able to retrieve the results of the mutation.

-For instance, duplicating posts in bulk can also be achieved with the following query (it also requires Gato GraphQL PRO):
+For instance, this is an alternative way for duplicating posts in bulk:

 ```graphql
 query ExportPostData